FreeRADIUS/wiki.freeradius.org/guide/eduroam.md

 You should now have a functional ``eapol_test`` in your path.

 ## Configuration
-You should replace existing configurations in their entirety with the configurations provided below.
+You should replace existing configuration files in their entirety with the configuration file contents provided below.

 ### The outer virtual server